-A friend and I met for lunch recently on a weekday at Firestone Public House.
-Firestone Public House is a popular sports bar with an attractive décor and “lots” of TV’s.
+A friend and I met for a weekday lunch recently at Firestone Public House.
+Firestone Public House is a popular sports bar with attractive décor and “lots” of TV’s.
 The circle bar has multiple TV’s on all sides overhead – and other TV’s are placed throughout.

 I was the first to arrive, and was shown to a booth.
 It quickly became obvious that it would be very difficult to hold a conversation sitting indoors as the music was blaring.
 I dislike having to raise my voice in order to be heard.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 It was a beautiful day so I inquired about sitting outside on one of the two patios – adding the caveat “in the shade”.
 Staff immediately led me to a table for two on the 16th Street patio.
 Both outdoor patios front busy one-way streets – but the traffic noise and the occasional motorcycle was by far the preferable option.
 My friend arrived shortly after I was seated.

 Firestone Public House has a wide variety of beers on tap.
 Food offerings include sandwiches, salads, and pizza among other things.

 After looking over the menu my friend chose to order the Reuben sandwich (thousand island dressing, sauerkraut, gruyere cheese, dark rye bread ($12.95).
 She had her choice of French fries, criss cut fries, or a mixed green salad – and chose the salad.